 # Demand profile

 Figure 3.1.5 shown an example demand profile for electricity that could be used in MUSE.
-In this demand profile there are 96 bars.
-One for each of the timeslices used in MUSE.
+In this demand profile there are 96 bars: one for each of the timeslices used in MUSE.
 These timeslices are split into 12 different sections - seasonal and into day and night.
-The demand profile is used to represent the proportion of demand occuring in each timeslice.
+The demand profile is used to represent the proportion of demand occurring in each timeslice.

 ![](assets/Figure_3.1.5.png){width=100%}